Fraud Blocker

 Which desert to choose between M’hamid and Merzouga? the most beautiful desert between erg Chegaga and erg Chebbi

-M’hamid is a good compromise if you don’t want to drive too much.
-You will have a first experience of the sand and stone desert.
-Indeed, the Chegaga dunes (M’hamid) are larger than the Chebbi dunes (Merzouga), but they alternate with flat desert expanses and rocky mountains.
-To access the dunes, a 4×4 vehicle is necessary, or you can hire the services of a guide equipped with a suitable vehicle.
+M’hamid is a great compromise if you don’t want to spend forever driving.
+You’ll get your first real taste of sand and stone desert, and the Chegaga dunes (near M’hamid) are actually larger than the Chebbi dunes (Merzouga).
+The landscapes alternate between wide flat expanses, rocky mountains, and dunes.
+To reach the dunes, you’ll need a 4×4—or you can hire a guide with the right vehicle.

 Should you haggle in Morocco?